Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

 This article is a discussion of the history of the retail diamond market and how the two biggest game-changers, Blue Nile and James Allen revolutionized the industry towards selling online.
 If you’re looking for current information, read our Blue Nile Review and James Allen Review.
+Either way, you may be interested in a single-use coupon code for Blue Nile for $100 off (only valid until the end of the year).

 In the classic model of the diamond jewelry supply chain, De Beers sells rough diamonds for cash (Cash on Delivery — no credit allowed) to sightholders (a limited list of diamond polishers with rights to buy rough diamonds directly from De Beers) who manufacture the rough into polished diamonds.